deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Selecting WMS layers to be displayed

 .. tip::
   The map client is based on `OpenLayers <http://openlayers.org/>`_.
-You can drag the map by holding the mouse button and moving your mouse.
-Zooming can be done by the controls on the left or using the mouse wheel.
-Alternatively, you can open a rectangle by holding the SHIFT key and clicking the mouse button in the map area.
+Drag the map by holding the mouse button and moving your mouse.
+Zoom using the controls on the left or with the mouse wheel.
+Alternatively, you can open a zoom rectangle by holding the SHIFT key and clicking the mouse button in the map area.

 .. figure:: images/console_workspace_utah3.jpg
    :figwidth: 60%